Pop-up Community Café

 This is an independent food bank that provides free food parcels to help locally to alleviate suffering due to food poverty.
 Operating as a food bank distribution centre since 2013, we “rebranded” in 2017 to expand the scope of our outreach to some of the more marginalised groups in Manchester.
 We rely on generous donations from individuals and families in the local community, churches and businesses to provide most of the food we distribute.

-Contact the Food Bank, or chat to Louise or Nicole if you’d like to get involved.
+Contact the Food Bank directly if you’d like to get involved or chat to one of the Pastoral Team.
 Find out more on the Ardwick and Longsight Food Bank website CLICK HERE

 Winter Night Shelter